adetaylor/rfcs/text/0000-arbitrary-self-types-v2.md

 This RFC proposes to loosen this restriction to allow custom smart pointer types to be accepted as a `self` type just like for the standard library types.

 See also [this blog post](https://medium.com/@adetaylor/the-case-for-stabilizing-arbitrary-self-types-b07bab22bb45), especially for a list of more specific use-cases.

+## Motivation for the v2 changes

+Unstable Rust contains an implementation of arbitrary self types based around the `Deref<Target=T>` trait.
+Naturally, that trait provides a means to create a `&T`.

+However, if it's OK to create a reference `&T`, you _probably don't need this feature_.
+You can probably simply use `&self` as your receiver type.

+This feature is fundamentally aimed at smart pointer types `P<T>` where it's not safe to create a reference `&T`.
+As noted above, that's most commonly because of semantic differences to pointers in other languages, but it might be because references have special meaning or behavior in some pure Rust domain.
+Either way, it's not OK to create a Rust reference `&T` or `&mut T`, yet we may want to allow methods to be called on some reference-like thing.

+For this reason, implementing `Deref::deref` is problematic for _nearly everyone who wants to use arbitrary self types_.

+If you're implementing a smart pointer `P<T>` yet you can't allow a reference `&T` to exist, any option for implementing `Deref::deref` has drawbacks:

+* Specify `Deref::Target=T` and panic in `Deref::deref`.
+Not good.
+* Specify `Deref::Target=*const T`.
+This works with the current arbitrary self types feature, but is only possible if your smart pointer type contains a `*const T` which you can reference - this isn't the case for (for instance) weak pointers or types containing `NonNull`.

+Therefore, the current Arbitrary Self Types v2 provides a separate `Receiver` trait.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation